 - She’s way too forward and eager to get to know you– Even if she’s just asking questions about your trip, you have to ask yourself why.

-- Ask at your hostel or hotel if there are any bars that should be avoided- This scam usually happens in a bar.
-I remember seeing a list of bars posted on the wall of a hostel Riga, Latvia that were supposedly known for scamming tourists.
-This was a common travel scam in the city.
+To help you avoid falling for this scam, ask at your hostel or hotel if there are any bars that should be avoided.
+At a hostel in Riga, Latvia, there was a large sign posted on the wall with a list of bars that were known for scamming tourists.
+Guests were advised to avoid those bars.
+Evidently, this was a common travel scam in the city.

-This scam starts with someone approaching you acting like you’re their best friend.
+This scam starts with an innocent-looking person approaching you acting like you’re their best friend.
 Usually, these guys speak excellent English.
 They ask you about your trip, where you’re from, what you’ve seen, etc. Next, they offer you on a little tour of the city or ask you to join them in their favorite bar or restaurant.
 They may even offer to introduce you to their family or friends.
-After you accept their friendship, they start trying to get money from you in one of three ways:
+After you accept their friendship, they start trying to get money from you in a few different ways:

 - Your new friend may try to get money from you by begging- After building a report with you, they begin telling you a sob story.
 For example, maybe they tell you that their kid or mother needs medicine.
 Maybe they need money for a bus ticket to visit their family.
+These are all lies.
 It’s just a con.

-- After they ‘help’ you with something, they demand payment- They may claim that you owe them for their time if they help you with something simple like giving you directions or helping you find a taxi.
+- After they ‘help’ you with something, they demand payment- The scammer may claim that you owe them for their time if they help you with something simple like giving you directions or helping you find a taxi.

 How to Avoid the Friendly Fellow Scam

-- Don’t talk to people who approach you on the street- This is tough because, as a traveler, you really want to meet locals and learn about the culture when traveling.
-Unfortunately, I have found that if someone approaches you on the street, 99% of the time they are just a scammer or are trying to sell you something.
+- Don’t talk to people who approach you on the street- This is tough because, as a traveler, you really want to meet locals and learn about the culture.
+Unfortunately, I have found that if someone approaches me on the street, 99% of the time they are just a scammer or are trying to sell me something.

-- Don’t get too friendly- Don’t share details about where you are going or where you’re staying.
-They could find you later and try to bother you more.
+- Don’t get too friendly- Don’t share details about where you are going or where you’re staying with anyone you meet.
+They could follow you to your hotel and try to bother you again.

-- Just ignore them and they’ll go away- I know that it feels rude to pretend that someone doesn’t exist but they are also being rude by bothering you.
+- Just ignore them- Eventually, they’ll go away if you pretend they aren’t there.
+It feels rude to do this but they are also being rude by trying to scam you.

 My Experience with this Scam